Skip to main content

 To achieve torrent linking, you simply have to mount or give permission (if necessary) for cross-seed to read and write to the actual torrent data structure (downloaded files) your client uses.
 This will need to mirror (for docker) the mounts made in the client.
 Your client will also need to be able to read and write to the linkDir folder.
 You do not need to specify a dataDirs in your conig for this setup, but simply define a linkDir.

-The new folder structure in v6 for the linkDir creates sub-folders for each indexer (for example, /link_dir/Indexer 1/Name.of.Torrent.File.mkv).
-This doesn't change previously matched torrents, but if enabled will follow this new structure.
+The new default linking structure in v6 in your linkDir creates sub-folders for each indexer (for example, /link_dir/Indexer 1/Name.of.Torrent.File.mkv).
+This doesn't change or affect previously matched torrents, but if enabled will follow this new structure moving forward.
+Your Indexer 1 will be the name of the indexer in Prowlarr/Jackett or autobrr.

 autobrr Update

-If you're using legacyLinking: false, when receiving announces with the old data payload in your cross-seed autobrr filter, you might notice inconsistencies in the folders created from ones created with a search.
+If you're using flatLinking: false, when receiving announces with the old data payload in your cross-seed autobrr filter, you might notice inconsistencies in the folders created from ones created with a search.

 To address this, autobrr's macros and documentation have been updated.
 There is now a new macro to accommodate the new linking structure.
-By updating your data payload with the provided code, autobrr will now send the indexer's name from Settings -> Indexers instead of the "indexer identifier".
+By updating your data payload with the provided code, autobrr will now send "Name" from Settings -> Indexers instead.

 {